allians00758/Dependency-installation-script-for-the-games-Steam-Deck/README.md

 **Preface**

-For the script to work correctly, protontriks is required, at the first launch it will check whether you have it installed, if not, it will install the flatpak version of the program itself.
+For the script to work correctly, protonricks is required, at the first launch it will check whether you have it installed, if not, it will install the flatpak version of the program itself.

 **Installation**